Jack Wong: History with Meizu

 At the end of 2002, Wong invested 100,000 RMB to start a new company called Meizu.
 The first Meizu MP3 player was released in the second quarter of 2003.

 In June 2003, the Meizu internet forum was launched to serve as a platform for interaction with customers.
 Wong himself was very active on the forum and endorses all employees to emphasize customer feedback for further development of products.
 Between 2003 and 2009, Wong himself had almost 6000 posts on the Meizu forum.

 In 2010, Wong decided to retreat from the management of Meizu, however on February 10, 2014, Meizu announced that Jack Wong would be appointed as the CEO of the company, but eventually this did not happen.

 Personal life

 Little is known about Wong's personal life, as he prefers to keep his privacy.
 Aber Bai, the co-founder and current CEO of Meizu, stated that Jack Wong never gave an interview.

 According to Forbes, Wong was the 186th richest person in China with a net worth of US$2.6 billion as of 2017.
 It is also known that Jack Wong is currently married.

+He has 4 children, whose names are Tommy, Suzy, Mayson, and Alam.
+All of them go to Zhuhai International School.